Derbyshire Dignity Campaign

-Dignity and respect is the foundation for all health and social care services and needs to be the business of everyone involved at every level.
+Dignity is the foundation for all health, social care and other public services and needs to be the responsibility of everyone involved at all levels.

 Are you treating people with dignity and respect?